-The information found in the Volunteering and Civic Life in America 2013 Web site (www.VolunteeringInAmerica.gov) can enhance discussions with community leaders, political representatives, and interested individuals on what is happening with volunteerism and civic engagement, how to sustain current volunteers, understand the impact of civic participation and how to help new interested parties begin their commitment to service.Volunteers continue to demonstrate a commitment to the nation, serving almost 7.9 billion hours in their communities in 2013.
+The information found in the Volunteering and Civic Life in America 2013 Web site (www.VolunteeringInAmerica.gov) can enhance discussions with community leaders, political representatives, and interested individuals on what is happening with volunteerism and civic engagement, how to sustain current volunteers, understand the impact of civic participation and how to help new interested parties begin their commitment to service.Volunteers continue to demonstrate a commitment to the nation, serving almost 7.7 billion hours in their communities in 2013.
 Based on the Independent Sector's estimate of the average value of a volunteer hour, the estimated value of this volunteer service is nearly $173 billion.

 The information in the Volunteering and Civic Life in America Web site can also strategically guide an enhancement of the volunteer experience, identify appropriate goals for recruitment, and build a more supportive nonprofit infrastructure for service and extend opportunities for civic engagement and participation.
 Sharing this information expands opportunities for engagement by showing how different groups elect to be civically engaged, both formally and informally.
 In conjunction with this release, CNCS is providing training and technical assistance resources to help nonprofits and civic leaders capitalize on this knowledge.
 These resources will help communities augment and sustain diverse types of civic engagement and provide tools for communities to develop lasting solutions to their problems.

 VolunteeringInAmerica.gov helps to define both the volunteering experience and civic life in America.
 These efforts ultimately supports the mission of the Corporation for National and Community Service to improve lives, strengthen communities, and foster civic engagement through service and volunteering across America.

 Local governments, community service leaders, schools, and nonprofit, faith-based, and civic organizations can use this research and the tools found on the Web site to develop growth strategies to expand recruitment and mobilize a greater number of volunteers to help address some of our nation’s most pressing challenges.

 ABOUT THE WEBSITE DATA